juandebravo/juandebravo.github.com/_posts/2014-03-23-using-struct-object-in-ruby.markdown

 {% endhighlight %}

-Defining a Struct class is a simple way to have attributes validation in your object without requiring a specific class with accessors for that.
+Defining a Struct class is a simple way to have attributes validation in a lightweight object.

 Find below three different ways to create an User Struct object (yes, Ruby zen does not state that *"There should be one -- and preferably only one -- obvious way to do it."*):

 {% highlight ruby %}

-# Way 1: single line defining a User class object
+# Way 1: one line defining a User class object
 User = Struct.new :name, :surname, :email

-# Way 2: "usual" class definition, inheriting from Struct and providing
+# Way 2: "normal" class definition, inheriting from Struct and providing
 # the User class attributes as parameter
 class User < Struct.new :name, :surname, :email end

-# Way t: Create the User class in the Struct namespace
+# Way 3: Create the User class in the Struct namespace
 Struct.new "User", :name, :surname, :email

 user = Struct::User.new

 {% endhighlight %}

+# Beyond a simple usage

 Let's consider the following exercise.
-You're working on a platform that can handle several real time communications.
-The idea is to create a class to store a list of communication items that belong to a specific user.
+You're working on a platform that can handle realtime communications, either text, voice or video.
+The idea of this exercise is to create a class to store a list of communication items that belong to a specific user.
 This could be easily done using the **Struct** class.

+### Create a Struct instance using a predefined set of attributes

-The snippet below defines a class with an attribute for every communication type:
+Taking advantage of the operator ***, we can use an Array as parameter to identify the The snippet below defines a class with an attribute for every communication type:

 {% highlight ruby %}
 # Predefined list of events to be considered